planetfederal/qgis-suite-plugin/doc/source/console.rst

 That will create a layer in the current QGIS project which is connected to the GeoServer layer, and, in the case of it being a vector layer, it will download its associated style and use it to set the symbology of the created QGIS layer.
 Since raster layers do not support SLD styles in QGIS, they will not get styled.

 If the layer that is created in the QGIS project is a vector layer, it will be connected to the corresponding store in GeoServer using the WFS endpoint.
 If is is a raster layer, it will create a WCS layer.
 In all cases, no data is downloaded, but a connection is created instead.

+Additional functionality is available in the OGCatalog class.
+Check it's documentation to know more about its usage.